berrym/lusush/AI_ASSISTANT_HANDOFF_DOCUMENT.md

 1. Reviewed history deduplication implementation against spec
 2. Discovered add-time dedup was active but navigation-time dedup was missing
 3. Implemented navigation-time deduplication with config options - **COMMITTED as 250246d**
-4. Implemented Unicode-aware comparison for history deduplication
+4. Implemented Unicode-aware comparison for history deduplication - **COMMITTED as bb815b3**
+5. Created shared libfuzzy library with Unicode-aware fuzzy matching algorithms
+6. Refactored autocorrect.c and history_search.c to use libfuzzy

 ---